Googulator/TeslaCrack/README.rst

    - By skipping this time the ``-v`` option (verbose logging) you avoid listing every file being visited - only failures and totals are reported.

+   - Use ``--overwrite`` if the previous decryptions had failed and want to re-decrypt all files with new key(s).

 And now, for some controversy...
 ================================